filviu/blog/content/posts/2010/2010-09-11-killall-for-windows.md

   - Windows

 ---
 Ever wanted to kill a process from the command line in windows?
-Here&#8217;s how:
+Here's how:

 If you know the name of a process to kill, for example firefox.exe, use the following command from a command prompt to end it: